Your cookie preferences

 • Market changes - such as when the mini-budget in Autumn 2022 led to lenders restricting their LTVs and tightening their criteria generally

 The best way to avoid this is to move quickly when you have an AIP in place.
-It’s not always possible to find your perfect home quickly, of course, so keep in mind whether you’ll need a new AIP before you continue your search.
+It’s not always possible to find your perfect home quickly, of course, so you may need to get a new AIP before you continue your search if your old one expires.

-Can I get more than one agreement in principle (AIP)?
+Can I get an agreement in principle without a credit check?

 About the author